martinandrovich/rovi_system/README.md

-# rovi_system
+# ROVI System
-Robotics and computer vision system for pick and place tasks with ROS.
+Robotics and computer vision system for pick and place tasks with ROS/Gazebo/MoveIt.

 The project consists of the following packages: